DGanama/Composite-Design-Pattern-in-Java/Observer Design Pattern/README.txt

 The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.

-The Ship class presents the subject or the observer and PirateShip classes are observers
+The Ship class presents the subject and PirateShip classes are observers

 Each PirateShip class has to implement the Observer interface.